 Stress and anxiety

-What happens when we are not able to feel our healthy curiosity and instead, our mind only shows us dark scenarios that we do not know how to cope with, other than running in the opposite direction?
+What happens when we lose our healthy curiosity, and our mind becomes consumed by dark scenarios that we feel unable to cope with, other than by running in the opposite direction?

-If we are faced with a new situation (new country, new language, new job, new family role…), the natural response, adjusted to the circumstances, is to raise our alert system to ensure that the environment does not pose any risk and to increase our performance level to respond accordingly to the need of the situation.
+When we face a new situation—such as moving to a new country, learning a new language, starting a new job, or taking on a new family role—our natural response is to activate our alert system.
+This ensures the environment does not pose any risk and allows us to increase our performance level to meet the demands of the situation.

-When this way of being in our environment becomes rigid and we can hardly reach the physical, mental and emotional state that allows us to perceive the situation as finally safe, it is when we speak of anxiety and stress from the pathological point of view.
+However, when this state of heightened alertness becomes rigid and persistent, preventing us from reaching the physical, mental, and emotional state necessary to perceive the situation as safe, we begin to experience anxiety and stress from a pathological perspective.

-As an example, based on the work of Dr. Shelly Harrell, we can cite four core strategies for managing anxiety and reducing residual stress.
-These are:
+Drawing on the work of Dr. Shelly Harrell, I use a combination of strategies to address anxiety and reduce residual stress.
+These include:

 Attention – Centering Techniques